Skip to content

 soma validator set-commission-rate <rate>

 Commission determines what percentage of delegator rewards your validator keeps.
-A rate of 500 means you take 5% of the rewards earned by tokens delegated to you.
+A rate of 500 means you take 5% of the rewards earned by SOMA delegated to you.
 The remaining 95% goes to delegators.

 1. Watch for new releases and protocol upgrade announcements from the SOMA team.